MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7313.md

 # Warehouse Shipment Status (report)

-The *Warehouse Shipment Status* report shows an overview of source documents that are open and have items shipped or due for shipping per location.
+The **Warehouse Shipment Status** report shows an overview of source documents that are open and have items shipped, or are due to ship, per location.

-The report can be used for all locations that require shipments, and it shows locations, bin codes, document status, quantities.
+Use the report for all locations that require shipments.
+The report shows:

+* Locations
+* Bin codes
+* Document status
+* Quantities

 ## Use cases